maverick0o0/RoboFinder/README.md

 # RoboFinder

-RoboFinder is a powerful tool developed by St74nger that allows you to search for old 'robots.txt' files of a given URL on archive.org.
+RoboFinder is a more advanced tool inspired by [this version of robofinder](https://github.com/St74nger/robofinder) that allows you to search for old 'robots.txt' files of a given URL on archive.org.
 By leveraging the vast archives of the internet, RoboFinder retrieves historical versions of the 'robots.txt' file and presents all the old paths and parameters associated with it.

 ## Credits